LennardZuendorf/interpretor/README.md

 **Author:** [@LennardZuendorf](https://github.com/LennardZuendorf)

-- This project is part of a course in HTW Berlin's Business Computing Bachelor Program, or to be exact the **final part of it**.
+- This project is part of a course in HTW Berlin's Business Computing Bachelor Program.

 <h2>📃 Citation:</h2>